-This is an example worksheet that corresponds with the Lesson Supporting Question Assessment to complete after students have had the chance to analyze the sources within this lesson plan.
-This version of the worksheet is for you, the educator, to utilize.
-A printable version of this worksheet is available for you in this topic's Google Drive folder and USB flash drive.
+This is an example worksheet that corresponds with the Lesson Summative Assessment to complete after students have had the chance to analyze the sources within this Read Iowa History unit.
+This version of the worksheet is for you, the educator, to fill out, add notes and utilize.
+A printable version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).